TagirRamilevich/TagirRamilevich.github.io/README.md

 Welcome to our comprehensive **Natural Language Processing (NLP)** educational platform, designed to provide students and professionals with extensive resources to master the field of applied NLP.
 Our platform offers a structured learning path through theoretical materials, practical assignments, projects, thematic articles, and a curated list of professional resources and competitions.

+## Getting Started

+Visit the platform at [https://tagirramilevich.github.io/](https://tagirramilevich.github.io/) to begin your journey into the fascinating field of Natural Language Processing.
+Explore the modules, complete the assignments, and work on projects that will equip you with the skills needed to excel in NLP.

 ## What You Will Learn

 Through this course, you will: